ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 - AWS Instance Type: m3.xlarge - 4vCPU, 15GB RAM See here for more recommended instance types by Confluent
 	- EBS Backed Storage - 60 GB

+### Test Setup:
+- 6x Kafka Brokers
+- 10/15 Producers
+Total: 22 Nodes (We will scale to 9x brokers later)

 ### Example output from 10 Producers

 Deploy the service: